Azure/azure-sdk/README.md

 a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

 Please see our [contributing guide](CONTRIBUTING.md) for complete instructions on how you can contribute to this website.
-For instructions on how to contribute to the SDKs check CONTRIBUTING.md in each language repo
+For instructions on how to contribute to the SDKs check the CONTRIBUTING.md in each language repo.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or